GeorgeNAL/NALathletics-blog/_posts/2020-08-24-where-pop-up-meets-jumpers-throwers.md

 layout: post
 title: "Where are all the pop-up mini-meets for jumpers and throwers?"
 date: 2020-08-24 10:30:00 -0500
-tags: track & field, jumping, throwing, what3words
+tags: track, jumping, throwing, what3words
 categories: [athletics]
 author: "George"
 post_image: "/assets/img/sand-springs-throws-circles.jpg"